isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Child of:
  [`Fragmental_Igneous_Rock`](#Fragmental_Igneous_Rock)

 - Fragmental igneous rock that consists of greater than 75 percent fragments produced as a direct result of eruption or extrusion of magma from within the earth onto its surface.
+Includes autobreccia associated with lava flows and excludes deposits reworked by epiclastic processes.
+- Fragmental igneous rock that consists of greater than 75 percent fragments produced as a direct result of eruption or extrusion of magma from within the earth onto its surface.
 Includes autobreccia